 A single-minded agent will continue to maintain an intention until it believes that either the intention has been achieved, or else that it is no longer possible to achieve the intention.
-Lecture 5 An Introduction to Multiagent Systems

 - An agent has commitment both to ends (i.e., the state of affairs it wishes to bring about), and means (i.e., the mechanism via which the agent wishes to achieve the state of affairs). - Currently, our agent control loop is overcommitted, both to means and ends.